Negru-Diana/Python-FundamenteleProgramarii/README.md

     -  Inchiriere — Models the relationship between clients and rented movies, including rental and return dates.

--  💾 **Repository Layer**: Responsible for handling data storage and retrieval:
+-  💾 **Repository Layer** - Responsible for handling data storage and retrieval:

       -  Implements CRUD (Create, Read, Update, Delete) operations to manage data.

       -  Uses structured text files for persistence.

--  ⚙️ **Service Layer**: Implements the business logic of the system:
+-  ⚙️ **Service Layer** - Implements the business logic of the system:

       -  Manages client and movie registration, as well as rental and return operations.